-Murtaza Bambot, a fourth-year undergraduate in Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) is passionate about entrepreneurship because, he says, with startups, “I get to define my own rules for success.
+Murtaza Bambot, a fourth-year undergraduate in Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) is passionate about entrepreneurship because, he says, with startups, “I get to define my own rules for success.
 In classes and in school, success is defined by your GPA.
 With startups, you get to choose where you want to improve the world, and you get the opportunity to run toward it.
 You don't need experience or a strong background in business -- you need passion and an insane amount of determination, and after that everything else falls into place.

 “That's always enchanted me because it means that I can start helping people and start building something useful even as a 21-year-old.
 I don't have to put in time, wait my turn on the corporate ladder, and then work on cool projects when I'm 40 -- I can do them today!”